Larry Nassar is back in court to face 65 more victims in Michigan

 The university maintains that no official there believed Nassar committed sexual abuse until newspapers began reporting on the allegations in the summer of 2016.

 Nassar's crimes have had significant repercussions at Michigan State, USA Gymnastics, the US Olympic Committee and Twistars.
-The university's president and athletic director resigned, and the USOC's chief executive has called on all USA Gymnastics board members to resign.
+The university's president resigned and the athletic director retired, and the USOC's chief executive has called on all USA Gymnastics board members to resign.